amanmadov/msin616-final-project/README.md

 IV.
-Creating an Employee on the `Employee` table
+Creating an Employee on the demo App

 <br/>
 <img src="https://github.com/amanmadov/msin616-final-project/blob/main/custom-images/create-employee-ui.png">
 <br/>

-SP for adding an Employee to the `Employee` table
+Stored procedure for adding an Employee to the `Employee` table

 <br/>